 Shortly after submitting your application, you will automatically be invited to take a Situational Judgement test online under timed conditions.
 The test is quite short, and most candidates complete it under 30 minutes.
 The second test will be a behavioural questionnaire.
 You will have 5 days from submitting your application to complete these two tests.

 Online E-tray test

 If you have met the required criteria to pass the situational judgement test and behavioural questionnaire in the previous stage, you will be asked to take part in an e-tray test.
 These tests are simulations of an e-mail inbox, and all the material will be relevant to the Civil Service.
 This exercise will last for 80 minutes.
-You will get the opportunity to practice a few questions beforehand, and the Civil Service have some useful information here.
+You will get the opportunity to practice a few questions beforehand.

 The video interview is described as a one-way recording.
 Typically, in a video interview you will be given a set of questions to respond to.
 You will then use the software provided to record your responses to these questions.
 You will be asked 8 questions and the interview should take about 20 minutes to complete.
 Use the freedom here to plan your responses to the questions well, even if that means redoing the recording.
 You will often get the opportunity to view and check the recording before submitting it.
 Ensure that your answers are relevant to the questions asked.
 The Civil Service state that you can record your responses from your mobile phone, tablet or any PC with a webcam.

 After having successfully passed the situational judgement test, behavioural questionnaire and the video interview, if you have applied for a Finance or Commercial role, you also be asked to complete a Numerical test after this stage.
 The numerical reasoning tests is provided by Cubiks and will assess your ability to reason logically, and analyse numerical data, which are very important skills to have for any financial position.